Kathmandu- Lukla- Kathmandu flight Delay Info:

 Courtesy and respect are fundamental for an enjoyable and worthwhile experience on any team.
-Our porters are an essential, integral part of each trekking team, and as such, they are well-treated and well-paid.
-After your trek, we believe you will find that they have fully earned your gratitude and respect.
-We do expect all trekkers to keep the weight of their baggage under 22kgs/40lbs.
+Our porters are an essential, integral part of each trekking team; as such, they are well-treated and well-paid.
+After your trek, you will find that they have fully earned your gratitude and respect.
+We expect all trekkers to keep their baggage weight under 22kgs/40lbs.
 Adventure Club Trek maintains a full commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
 In case of serious accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
 We fully support the IPPG (International Porter Protection Group), which strives to maintain and improve our porter's working conditions.

 To be adequately protected in terms of insurance, you will need specialist travel insurance for participation in hazardous activities.
 A travel insurance policy that covers helicopter evacuation, trip cancellation, injury, death, lost baggage, theft, liability, medical treatment, and expenses is strongly recommended.
-Make sure the insurance covers all the activities that you will be undertaking during your stay in Nepal such as trekking and climbing.
+Ensure the insurance covers all the activities you will be undertaking during your stay in Nepal, such as trekking and climbing.
 If you are injured and unable to travel, you can ask for a rescue helicopter from a remote area only if you have definite proof you can pay for it.
 Adventure Club Trek has an agreement in Kathmandu that guarantees payment for helicopter evacuations.
-They pay a cash deposit to the helicopter operator and collect the money from you once you have been rescued.
-Be sure your policy specifically covers mountaineering or alpinism or you may have a difficult time settling a claim.
+They produce a cash deposit to the helicopter operator and collect the money from you once you have been rescued.
+Be sure your policy specifically covers mountaineering or alpinism, or you may need help to settle a claim.

 Electricity, WIFI, and Battery Recharge

-During your trek on the Everest region, electricity is available to recharge your phones, laptop, iPads from micro-hydro power, and solar panels on a paying basis.
+During your trek on the Everest region, electricity is available to recharge your phones, laptops, and iPads from micro-hydropower and solar panels on a paying basis.
 As for Wi-Fi, there are no hotspots along the trekking trail after Namche.
-The only two places offering free Wi-Fi are Starbucks coffee in Lukla and Everest Bakery in Namche.
-At other places upwards, you need to pay for using internet services, which increases gradually with the altitude.
+The only two places offering free Wi-Fi are Starbucks Coffee in Lukla and Everest Bakery in Namche.
+At other places, you need to pay for internet services, which increases gradually with the altitude.

 Communication On Trek

 On the Everest Base Camp Trek with Helicopter Return in Nepal, the internet service will be available at lodges with some extra service charge.
 You can contact your family and friends from the guesthouses, but as we reach high altitude, the communication will be through the phone for safety purposes.
-We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
-The Adventure Club Trek office in Kathmandu will constantly touch you for help you may need during the trek.
+We communicate with all our valuable clients through the team leader at least once daily to ensure you are fine and enjoying the trip.
+The Adventure Club Trek office in Kathmandu will constantly contact you for help you may need during the trek.
 Depending on the network you use, there could be a poor signal to the network before the high altitude.
-Upon your request, we can provide you with a separate local sim card for a better network.
+Upon your request, we can provide you with a separate local SIM card for a better network.
 Many places have WIFI service available at an extra cost.

 Group Size and Team Composition

-We always try to form a small group of like-minded people to give them a wonderful and perceptive travel experience.
-It provides opportunities to interact and share with each other in a fun-filled environment when out in the wilderness.
+We always form a small group of like-minded people to give them a wonderful and wise travel experience.
+It provides opportunities to interact and share in a fun-filled environment when out in the wilderness.
 Generally, our travel group comprises a maximum of 16 members.
 We need at least two participants to run our fixed departure dates.
 For private trips, the number of group members does not apply.
-We always strive to form a team ensuring that the members are comfortable with one another.
+We always strive to form a team, ensuring that the members are comfortable with one another.

-Tipping is not mandatory in Nepal as most services include a service charge.
-However, if you want to express your gratitude, you are free to offer a tip to drivers, and hotel staff among others.
+Tipping is optional in Nepal, as most services include a service charge.
+However, if you want to express your gratitude, you are free to tip drivers and hotel staff.
 People usually welcome such generosity.
-When it comes to tipping your porters or trekking leaders, use your discretion as per the quality of the services.
-Tip money does not form a part of our employees’ wages.
-However, you can use tipping as a way of showing appreciation for excellent service at the end of the trip.
+When listing your porters or trekking leaders, use your discretion as per the quality of the services.
+Tip money does not form a part of our employees' wages.
+However, you can use tipping to show appreciation for excellent service at the end of the trip.